Algonquin people: Communities

 At the time of their first meeting with the French in 1603, the various Algonquin bands probably had a combined population somewhere in the neighborhood of 6,000.
 The British estimate in 1768 was 1,500.
 As of 2000, there are close to 8,000 Algonquins in Canada, organized into ten separate First Nations: nine in Quebec and one in Ontario.

 Historic

-Algonquian Nations documented as early as 1630:
+Algonquian Nations documented (by settlers) as early as 1630: